Vonage/vonage-dotnet-sdk/README.md

 Nexmo.Url.Rest | Optional.
 Nexmo REST API base URL.
 Defaults to https://rest.nexmo.com Nexmo.Url.Api | Optional.
 Nexmo API base URL.
 Defaults to https://api.nexmo.com Nexmo.Api.RequestsPerSecond | Optional.
 Throttle to specified requests per second.
+Nexmo.Api.EnsureSuccessStatusCode | Optional.
+Defaults to `false`.
+If `true`, `EnsureSuccessStatusCode` will be called against each response.
+If the response has a failure HTTP status code, a `HttpRequestException` will be thrown.
 Nexmo.UserAgent | Optional.
 Your app-specific usage identifier in the format of `name/version`.
 Example: `"myApp/1.0"`

 ### Logging